rafaelladuarte/avesrag-assistant/README.en.md

 * Create an interactive tool for bird identification.
 * Use RAG to combine **structured search** and **LLM text generation**.
 * Ensure the backend and pipeline are modular and easy to adapt.
-* Collect user feedback to continually improve results
+* Collect user feedback to continually improve results.
-* Monitor LLM API usage
+* Monitor LLM API usage.

 ## 📊 Database